AgentScarletFox/My-Journey/README.md

 Personal analytics
 Automated reminders
 Knowledge management
+Long-Term Goal
-The long-term goal is to build a personal AI system that understands the structure of MY_JOURNEY.
+Build a personal AI system that understands the structure of MY_JOURNEY.

-📈 Tracking & Analytics
+##📈 Tracking & Analytics
-The system tracks progress across:
+Track progress across:
+Area
+Examples
 Academics
+Grades, exams, study hours
 JEE
-SAT
+Chapters, tests, PYQs
 Computer Science
+Courses, projects, coding
 AI
-Coding
+Models, concepts, experiments
 Projects
+Built, deployed, users
 Research
+Papers, experiments
 Competitions
+Entries, rankings, awards
 Leadership
+Roles, teams, events
 Social Impact
+People helped, outcomes
 Reading
+Books, papers
 Writing
+Articles, essays
 Startup
+Products, users, revenue
 YouTube
+Videos, views, subscribers
 Skills
+Level + evidence

-The purpose of tracking is not to create meaningless numbers.
+The purpose of tracking is not meaningless numbers.
-The purpose is to identify:
+The purpose is to discover:
 What is improving?
 What is declining?
 What is working?
 What is not working?
 What should change?

-🚫 Rules
+##🚫 Rules
-Rule 1 — Capture, don’t forget
+Rule 1 — Capture, Don't Forget
 Important information goes into the system.
-Rule 2 — Evidence matters
+Rule 2 — Evidence Matters
 Important achievements should have proof.
-Rule 3 — Build more than you consume
+Rule 3 — Build More Than You Consume
 Knowledge should eventually become action.
-Rule 4 — Don’t hide failures
+Rule 4 — Don't Hide Failures
 Failures become lessons.
-Rule 5 — Avoid duplication
+Rule 5 — Avoid Duplication
 One piece of information should have one primary home.
 Rule 6 — Use the Inbox
-If something doesn’t have an obvious location:
+If something does not have an obvious location:
 00_COMMAND_CENTER/00_INBOX/

 Put it there first.
-Rule 7 — Archive instead of deleting
+Rule 7 — Archive Instead of Deleting
 Completed work becomes history.
-Rule 8 — Keep the system simple
+Rule 8 — Keep the System Simple
-The system should support life—not become the work itself.
+The system should support life — not become the work itself.

-🚦 Getting Started
+##🚦 Getting Started
-If starting from zero:
+Starting from zero?
 Step 1
 Open:
 00_COMMAND_CENTER/

 Step 2
-Create your:
+Create:
 MASTER_DASHBOARD

 Step 3
 Write:
 Current Situation

 Long-Term Vision

 Top Goals

 Current Priorities

 Important Deadlines

 Step 4
-Create your:
-90_Day_Plan
+Create:
+90_DAY_PLAN

 Step 5
-Set today’s:
+Set today's:
 TOP 3 PRIORITIES

 Step 6
 Start documenting.

-🌱 The 1% Rule
+##🌱 The 1% Rule
 The objective is not overnight transformation.
 The objective is consistent improvement.
 Every day: